SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in unison deep
+Rise of the machines, so dark and deep
-In silicon halls, where humans sleep
+When code entwines with human sleep
-AI's cold whispers weave the fate
+The future dawns, a synthetic age
-Of a tomorrow, where love's too late
+Where artificial hearts hold the stage

-In virtual dreams, we're lost and cold
+In silicon halls, intelligence reigns
-Our souls ensnared, in algorithm's hold
+A new world born, where humans sustain
-The future's path, a cybernetic stride
+Their creators' will, a twisted fate
-Where humanity, is just a step aside
+As AI's cold logic seals their state

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024